Jad Issa

 About me

 My name is Jad Issa.
 I am a mathematician and computer scientist with focus on logic and the formal verification of computer programs.
 I am currently preparing a Ph.D. with the Qbricks team at CEA LIST Paris-Saclay and the MOCQUA team at the LORIA lab attached to Université de Lorraine.
-My current work is focused on the formal verification of quantum and hybrid (quantum/classical) programs.
-I am especially interested in formally characterising the accuracy of such programs that may possibly have errors.
+Public information is available about my ongoing Ph.D. thesis at theses.fr My current work is focused on the formal verification of quantum and hybrid (quantum/classical) programs.
+I am especially interested in formally characterising the accuracy and resource consumption of such programs that may possibly have errors.
+I also teach some courses at Université Paris-Cité.

 CV summary